simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2024-03-30
+<br />**Date image released:**  2024-03-31
-<br />**This image is owned by:**  Library of Melk Abbey, Frag.
-229
+<br />**This image is owned by:**
+Petr Horálek
+(ESO
+Photo Ambassador,
+Inst. of Physics in Opava) ;
+ Acknowledgement:
+Xavier Jubier

-<br />**Title of the image:**  Medieval Astronomy from Melk Abbey
+<br />**Title of the image:**  Total Solar Eclipse Below the Bottom of the World
-<br />**Description for the image:**  Discovered by accident, this manuscript page provides graphical insight to astronomy in medieval times, before the Renaissance and the influence of Nicolaus Copernicus, Tycho de Brahe, Johannes Kepler, and Galileo.
-The intriguing page is from lecture notes on astronomy compiled by the monk Magister Wolfgang de Styria before the year 1490.
-The top panels clearly illustrate the necessary geometry for a lunar (left) and solar eclipse in the Earth-centered Ptolemaic system.
-At lower left is a diagram of the Ptolemaic view of the Solar System with text at the upper right to explain the movement of the planets according to Ptolemy's geocentric model.
-At the lower right is a chart to calculate the date of Easter Sunday in the Julian calendar.
-The illustrated manuscript page was found at historic Melk Abbey in Austria.
+<br />**Description for the image:**  In late 2021 there was a total solar eclipse visible only at the end of the Earth.
+To capture the unusual phenomenon, airplanes took flight below the clouded seascape of Southern Ocean.
+The featured image shows one relatively spectacular capture where the bright spot is the outer corona of the Sun and the eclipsing Moon is seen as the dark spot in the center.
+A wing and engine of the airplane are visible across the left and bottom of the image, while another airplane observing the eclipse is visible on the far left.
+The dark area of the sky surrounding the eclipsed Sun is called a shadow cone.
+It is dark because you are looking down a long corridor of air shadowed by the Moon.
+A careful inspection of the eclipsed Sun will reveal the planet Mercury just to the right.
+You won't have to travel to the end of the Earth to see the next total solar eclipse.
+The total eclipse path will cross North America on 2024 April 8, just over one week from today.
+NASA Coverage: Total Solar Eclipse of 2024 April 8
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2403/medieval_fragment50p.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2403/EclipseAntarctica_Horalek_1500.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).